IT-VBFK/AwesomeAssertions/docs/_pages/strings.md

 `ToUpperInvariant`, and likewise for `BeLowerCased`. `NotBeUpperCased` will fail only if the string contains characters with case, and all those characters are upper-case, and likewise for `NotBeLowerCased`.

-The semantics of these assertions changed in FluentAssertions v7.0.
+The semantics of these assertions changed in Awesome Assertions v7.0.
 For the previous semantics, asserting that all characters in the string are upper-case characters, for example, you can use a collection assertion on the characters of the string: